syncfusion-content/flutter-docs/Flutter/datagrid/columns-resizing.md

 {% endhighlight %}
 {% endtabs %}

-## Disable resizing for a particular colum
+## Disable resizing for a particular column

-To disable resizing for a particular column, use the `SfDataGrid.onColumnResizeStart` callback and return `false` to disable the resizing for the corresponding column.
+To disable resizing for a particular column, simply hook the `SfDataGrid.onColumnResizeStart` callback and return `false` to the corresponding column.

 {% tabs %}
 {% highlight Dart %}